[1] HK COMPANIES ORDINANCE (GENERAL)

 • Section 760 provides that any aggrieved parties including the creditors can, within a period of 20 years of the deregistration, apply to the court for an order to restore the company to the position such that it is to continue as before.
 See section 760(3) [here].

-To extinguish the financial obligations, one should dissolve the company by means of liquidation.
-De-registration and liquidations are different legal procedures, and each has different legal consequences in respect of the financial obligations for the shareholders and the non-financial obligations for the directors, including that under the Companies Ordinance (Cap 622) and the Companies (Winding-Up and Miscellaneous Provisions) Ordinance (Cap 32).
+To extinguish the financial obligations, one should dissolve the company by means of winding-up.
+De-registration and winding-up are different legal procedures, and each has different legal consequences in respect of the financial obligations for the shareholders and the non-financial obligations for the directors, including that under the Companies Ordinance (Cap 622) and the Companies (Winding-Up and Miscellaneous Provisions) Ordinance (Cap 32).

 In case that the directors or members make a decision on de-registration, then the directors must clear the tax liabilities by applying to the Inland Revenue Department for a no-objection letter.
 In case that the members decide to wind up the Company voluntarily, it is the liquidator who should clear the tax liabilities.

-For further information about the dissolution of a company, see Companies Ordinance - Special Matters. [read]
+For further information about the dissolution of a company by deregistration, see Companies Ordinance - Special Matters. [read]

 Companies (Winding Up and Miscellaneous Provisions) Ordinance